 Please note, after June 30, provider can do individual PQRS reporting, but not group reporting.
 Also, groups that are part of an MSSP or Pioneer ACO do not need to register.
 Instructions for registering to participate in the 2015 PQRS GPRO are provided in the 2015 PQRS Registration Guide available on the CMS website.

 FPSC Annual Conference 2015: Early Bird Registration Ends May 27!

-Registration is now open for the 2015 FPSC Annual Conference, June 18-19 at the Hyatt Regency Chicago!
+Early bird registration for the 2015 FPSC Annual Conference, June 18-19 at the Hyatt Regency Chicago ends on May 20th!
 Don't miss this one-of-a-kind event designed exclusively for multispecialty faculty physician practices and their hospital partners.

 As the health care revolution gains momentum, academic medical centers and faculty physician organizations are under increasing pressure to optimize clinical and operational performance across the continuum of care.
 The theme of + INFLUENCE was selected for the 2015 FPSC Annual Conference to reflect the power of using positive persuasion to promote engagement, alignment, and sustained peak organizational and personal performance.
 This year’s Annual Conference features an exciting agenda packed with three fantastic keynotes, focus track sessions on practice, revenue cycle, and quality and efficiency management, as well as ample professional and pre-conference social networking activities.

 The 2014 FPSC Work and Total Relative Value Unit (RVU) benchmarks were released this March.
 All member reports have been refreshed with the 2014 benchmarks.
 All clinical benchmarks were updated including New Patient Visits; the Revenue benchmarks listed were updated earlier in the year.